 The four-week bait season for bear varies slightly each year, but is generally the last week of August through the third week of September.
-The state tabulations for 2011 (latest available at this time) show the following:

 The numbers show that your very best chance to shoot a mature Maine black bear is to book with a reputable guide and outfitter.
 And of course we hope you will consider Northern Pride Lodge for your Maine bear hunt.